Which one would we choose?

 Built into both brushes are rechargeable lithium-ion batteries each claiming a battery life of 2 weeks.
 Both outperform their claimed battery life.

-In my testing, the iO outlasted the DCS by approximately an extra 2 weeks, which was very impressive.
+In my testing, the DCS outlasted the iO by approximately an 1 week*.

 They do report the battery information a little differently, the iO doing a better job thanks to the display.